CoderFemi/AlgorithmsDataStructures/README.md

 - Separate Chaining: the keys with the same index are stored at the same position, in a nested structure, within the same container (object or array, depending on what's being used) and looped over whenever an item needs to be retrieved from that same index.
 - Linear probing: if an index has already been assigned to a key, the next available index is located and assigned to the colliding key.
 Hash tables generally have constant time O(1) for adding, removing and accessing key-value pairs.

+### Graphs
+Graphs are a group of nodes with connections between them.
+In contrast with a tree, a graph does not have any root node, nor is there any parent-child relationship between the nodes.
+The nodes are connected in any haphazard, random way possible.
+Also, a tree which is in theory, also a graph, only has one pathway from one node to another.
+Vertices on a graph have multiple pathways from one node to another.
+Graphs are used for social networks, mapping, routing and so many other applications.
+Graph Terminology:
+- Vertex: A name for a node on the graph
+- Edge: A connection between one vertex and the other.
+- Undirected Graph: In this type of graph, there is a two-way connection between two vertices.
+Facebook friendships are an example.
+- Directed Graph: Here, there is a specified one-way connection between vertices, depicted with an arrow, showing the direction of the relationship.
+Instagram or twitter followership is an example here.
+It becomes a two-way relationship only if two people are following each other.
+- Weighted Graph: The edges are assigned a value.
+For a map, this would be the distance between two locations.
+In an unweighted graph, the edges have no value.
+Graphs are stored using either an Adjacency Matrix, or an Adjacency List.
+The latter can be improved upon by using strings as keys (hash table) instead of indexes, and store the adjacent values in an array.
+For storing and traversing the vertices, an AL is more efficient.
+For querying edges, an AM is more efficient.

+Graph Traversal is done using Depth First Search or Breadth First Search.
+As already seen with trees, either method is used depending on how compacted the graph is in its depth or breadth.